 - Then you'll need their Unit #, my daughter's in E Co. so her unit number is #53.

-- Everyone in the 1/48th Battillion is at 495 Iowa.
+- Everyone in the 1/48th Battalion is at 495 Iowa.
 So with that information I was set.

 If your soldier gets Sunday calls, get their address from them during that first call.
 If not, you'll have to wait a couple of weeks until they send you a letter with their address and mailing instructions.

 Some things that you might do to brighten up your soldier's and your own day include, decorating envelopes and stationary.
 Adding stickers and other fun things to your letters.
 Care packages are also very popular!
 I, and a lot of moms in the Facebook group, and new forums, have had a lot of success with surveys!
 They're fun, they get soldiers that normally don't talk talking, and they don't take much time.

 Letters from Students and other Community Members

-I seriously carry a notebook, evenlopes, and stationary in a folder with me everywhere that I went so that I could hit up friends and family for letters, post cards and notes while she was away.
+I seriously carried a notebook, envelopes, stamps, and stationary in a folder with me everywhere that I went so that I could hit up friends and family for letters, post cards and notes while she was away.
 A teacher in the Mothers of Children Serving in the Military group actually had her entire class write to a different soldier each week during basic training.
 How amazing must it have been to receive letters from an entire class!
-If your soldier seems down, hit up the elementary schools in your area, see if there’s a teacher who wouldn’t mind letting the kids make cards, or paint a picture, or write a letter for your soldier.
+If your soldier seems down, hit up the elementary schools in your area, see if there's a teacher who wouldn't mind letting the kids make cards, or paint a picture, or write a letter for your soldier.